english-blog/english-blog.github.io/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 date: 2018-07-29
 category: technology
 ---

 I passed the *Google Certified Professional - Cloud Architect* exam on July 24, 2018, at Google Next'18 in San Francisco.

 ![Google Certified Professional - Cloud Architect]({{site.img-path}}/premkumar-masilamani-professional-cloud-architect.jpg)

 Like everyone else, I googled for preparation tips from those who were certified already.
-I was overwhelmed by the amount of information that I have to consume (online courses, documentation, videos, etc.).
-Even though this is a professional level certification, I wasn't really sure, that I have to subject myself to so much mundane reading and watching.
-I am working with Google Cloud Platform for about **a year and a half**, completely hands-on on a good number of services.
+I was overwhelmed by the amount of information that I had to consume (online courses, documentation, videos, etc.).
+Even though this is a professional-level certification, I wasn't really sure, that I have to subject myself to so much mundane reading and watching.
+I have been working with the Google Cloud Platform for about **a year and a half**, completely hands-on on a good number of services.
 So, I thought I should be able to clear the exam even without preparation.
 But, I didn't take chances anyway.

 So, I crafted my own plan.
 Here you go.

 ### 1. Coursera Courses

-I completed google recommended specialization courses in Coursera.
+I completed Google-recommended specialization courses in Coursera.

 Mandatory - [Architecting with Google Cloud Platform Specialization](https://www.coursera.org/specializations/gcp-architecture)